Fabber12/lammps-mace/README.md

 Load Cuda 12.6 `module load cuda/12.6`.

-Convert the model `python3 MACEpath/mace/cli/create_lammps_model.py /path/to/model/X.model`, you will obtain a Y.pt file to use with LAMMPS-MACE
+Convert the model `python3 MACEpath/mace/cli/create_lammps_model.py /path/to/model/X.model`, you will obtain a Y.pt file to use with LAMMPS-MACE.
+See `example.in` for a simple LAMMPS-MACE input file.